micmejia/bible-dump/NKJV/Judges/Judg 2.md

 Then the Angel of the Lord came up from Gilgal to Bochim, and said: "I led you up from Egypt and brought you to the land of which I swore to your fathers; and I said, 'I will never break My covenant with you.

 ###### 2
-And you shall make no [^a]covenant with the inhabitants of this land; you shall tear down their altars.'
+And you shall make no covenant with the inhabitants of this land; you shall tear down their altars.'
 But you have not obeyed My voice.
 Why have you done this?

 ###### 3
-Therefore I also said, 'I will not drive them out before you; but they shall be _thorns_[^b] in your side, and their gods shall [^c]be a snare to you.' "
+Therefore I also said, 'I will not drive them out before you; but they shall be _thorns_ in your side, and their gods shall be a snare to you.' "

 ###### 4
 So it was, when the Angel of the Lord spoke these words to all the children of Israel, that the people lifted up their voices and wept.

 ###### 5
-Then they called the name of that place [^d]Bochim; and they sacrificed there to the Lord.
+Then they called the name of that place Bochim; and they sacrificed there to the Lord.

 ###### 6
 And when Joshua had dismissed the people, the children of Israel went each to his own inheritance to possess the land. ## Death of Joshua